Follow these best practices for maintaining security in your app.

 You can secure your archives in the following ways:

 Turn off archive storage fallback — By default, TokBox stores an archive file on OpenTok servers if it was unable to upload the file to your specified Amazon S3 or Microsoft Azure server.
 To prevent this fallback storage, log in to your TokBox Account, select the project, and set the option to disable archive storage fallback.

 Use OpenTok encryption — With encrypted archiving, video and audio data in an OpenTok archive is encrypted using a public key certificate you provide TokBox.
 This lets you to create OpenTok archives where the data is never at rest in an unencrypted state.
 Of the available methods of securing your OpenTok archives, this provides the highest level of security.
-This feature is available to enterprise partners or as an add-on feature.
-For more information, contact TokBox Sales.
+This is available as an add-on feature.
+For more information, see the OpenTok encryption documentation.

 An archive successfully uploaded to your storage will be automatically deleted from the OpenTok archiving server at the time of upload.